ouziel-slama/zamatree/README.md

 - `src/merkle.ts`: implementation of the Merkle tree.
 The code can be optimized to obtain better performance but given the relatively small number of nodes I preferred to prioritize readability.
 For nodes that have no brothers (on levels with an odd number of nodes), I use the same method as Bitcoin core by concatenating the hash with itself.
 This module exposes 3 functions: `getMerkleProof`, `getMerkleRoot`, `verifyProof`.

-- `src/fileblocks.ts`: this module is responsible for preparing the files before uploading them, using one of the modules in the `storages` folder, and also for checking the files after downloading them.
+- `src/fileblocks.ts`: this module is responsible for preparing the files before uploading them and also for checking the files after downloading them.
 It is this module which generates a json file per block (kept on the client) as well as a json file per file containing the proof of Merkle (uploaded with the file).
 This module exposes 5 functions: `uploadBlock`, `downloadFile`, `listAllFiles`, `listFiles`, `listBlocks`.

 - `src/cli.ts`: a command line wrapper for the 5 functions exposed by `fileblock.ts`